tomdoughty/nhsuk.base-application/README.md

 The resulting JavaScript is saved in `wwwroot/dist/main.css`. _This file is not commited to the repository._

 ### JavaScript
-A single JavaScript file exists as `wwwroot/src/main.js`.
+A single JavaScript file exists at `wwwroot/src/main.js`.

 This file imports the required JavaScript from NHS.UK frontend library.